google/tensorstore/docs/environment.rst

    ``https://storage.googleapis.com``.
 Note that the normal Google oauth2 credentials *are* included in requests, and therefore only trusted servers should be used.

+.. envvar:: TENSORSTORE_GCS_REQUEST_CONCURRENCY

+   Specifies the concurrency level used by the shared Context :json:schema:`Context.gcs_request_concurrency` resource.
+Defaults to 32.